Freddie Freeman Player Props: Dodgers vs. Astros

 Freddie Freeman At The Plate

-- In 39.2% of his games this year, Freeman has had at least one RBI.
-He's picked up more than one in 13.5% and driven in three or more of his team's runs in six contests.
+- Freeman has driven in a run in 29 games this season (38.7%), including 10 games with more than one RBI (13.3%).
+He has also driven in three or more of his team's runs in six contests.

-- He has scored in 47 of 74 games this season, and more than once 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.